🎉 Discount: For first 5 people to book a Board & Train or Private Training Package

 • Calm: We regulate arousal and focus before we teach.
 Calm dogs are more receptive to learning, and calm handlers set the tone for growth.

-• Patient: We break down behaviors into teachable moments and allow time for progress.
-There are no shortcuts in effective training.
+• Present: We break down behaviors into teachable moments and allow time for progress.
+There are no shortcuts in effective training and connection.

 • Respectful: We respect the dog’s communication, boundaries, and emotional state.
 Training is a two-way relationship.